The Netherlands is a pretty rainy country, as some of you might know. However, that doesn’t mean that there aren’t a lot of fun things to do.

 Cat Cafe Amsterdam

-If you are a cat lover then here comes the best thing to do on a rainy day in Amsterdam.
+If you are a cat lover then here comes the best thing to do in Amsterdam on a rainy day.
 Kattencafe Kopjes, Amsterdam’s cat cafe, just opened a few years ago and follows the concept of Asian cat cafes.

 For a small entrance fee, you get to hang out with cats for 2 hours, play with them, feed them and get to know their background story.
 Here you can find more information about Amsterdam’s cat cafe in regards to reservations, opening hours and entrance fees.